 Roasted Chicken, Noodles, and Carrots

-Chicken: Either roast a whole chicken while the soup is cooking, or purchase a ready-to-eat whole roasted rotisserie chicken from the market.
+Chicken: Roast a whole chicken while the soup is cooking.
 Remove the skin and shred the breast meat by hand.
 Reserve the rest of the chicken for another use.

 In the past I would remove a chicken breast half-way through cooking the broth, and reserve it to add to the finished soup, but I wasn’t completely satisfied with the texture and flavor of the boiled meat.
 Here, adding fresh roasted chicken to the final soup imparts a lovely roasted flavor and the meat retains its perfect texture.

-Carrots: The vegetables that are used to make the broth are discarded as most of the flavor has been leached into the soup.
+Carrots: The vegetables that are used to make the broth are discarded.
 Peel two additional medium-sized carrots, then slice very thin (I use a mandoline).
 Cook the carrot slices separately in a small amount of the chicken broth for about 3 to 4 minutes.

 Noodles: Cook fine egg noodles according to package instructions.
 Add a splash of olive oil.
 Drain and rinse lightly with cold water.
 Do not overcook the noodles.